Pick of the best cruises for 2025

 Mini-cruises

 Two to four-night trips offer a taste of the cruising lifestyle without having to spend money on a holiday you may not like.
 En route to your destination, you’ll be able to enjoy the on-board entertainment and facilities such as the spa and gym (the larger the ship, the more facilities it will have).
-A mini cruise also works for a short celebration cruise or even a Christmas shopping trip.
+A mini-cruise also works for a short celebration or even a Christmas shopping trip.
 The most popular destinations are Guernsey, Le Havre, Amsterdam and Zeebrugge (for Bruges).

 • Fill your case with cheese, wine and beer on a three-night cruise to Amsterdam with Ambassador Cruise Line